 Demonstration Project for the Industrial Sector

-Demonstration Project is to strengthen companies’ own efforts to demonstrate new technology for applications with major socio-economic benefits.
-Projects are to ensure expertise, value creation, job creation and a competitive industrial sector in Norway.
+A Demonstration Project is to strengthen companies’ own efforts to demonstrate new technology for applications with major socio-economic benefits.
+Projects are to ensure expertise, job creation, value creation and a competitive industrial sector in Norway.

 About the call for proposals

-The 2019 call for proposals for Demonstration Project covers only thematic priority areas within the framework of the DEMO 2000 programme.
+The Research Council’s call for proposals for Demonstration Projects in 2020 covers only the thematic areas of “Petroleum”.